thespideroi/Duza/README.md

 5. [Options and Debug](#options-and-debug)

 ## Installation
 - **For Windows Users**: A compiled executable is available!
-Unfortunately, It is too large to be distributed via Github — You can attempt to contact us via Discord (@thespideroi) for the time being — but we have plans to start a YuGiOh Cube Discord server in the near future.
+Unfortunately, It is too large to be distributed via Github — It is available for Download on the [YuGiOh Cube Discord](https://discord.gg/b72Tgva7gh) however.
   - Text fields may not be responsive upon first launch of the executable — If this happens, select a file import button, then cancel the import.
 This should fix the issue.
 - **For Non-Windows Users**: You will have to compile Duza yourself!
 Duza requires `numpy`, `pandas`, and `requests`, and was written on Python 3.8.